 The World Bank held a competition for Web developers to create interactives making the World Bank data more accessible.
-They have received an amazing number of these online apps.
-You can see all the submissions at Apps For Development.
-I’m not sure how many, if any, are accessible to English Language Learners, but I haven’t checked them all out and, in fact, have barely scratched the surface.
-Better World Flux is one that’s getting a fair amount of attention.
-It’s particularly attractive since users can quickly create their own visualizations with the app and share them with others.
+Most have disappeared from the Web, but Better World Flux is one that’s getting a fair amount of attention.
+It’s particularly attractive since users can quickly create their own visualizations with the app and them with others.

-I also have to mention the new website Visual.ly, which began this year and is a source of great infographics and new tools to easily create them.
-They will be rolling out these tools throughout 2011.
+I also have to mention the new website Visual.ly, which began year and is a source of great infographics and new tools to easily create them. .

 A Few Rules for Making Homemade Infographics comes from The Atlantic.

 Visualize.me lets you immediately turn your resume into an infographic.
 Unfortunately, right now it only works through Linked In.
 However, its founder says it will integrate that ability to other sites, too, including Facebook and Twitter.

 The Anatomy Of An Infographic: 5 Steps To Create A Powerful Visual is a useful outline.

 Thanks to Nik Peachey, I’ve learned about Easel.ly , which is hands-down the easiest tool I’ve seen on the Web to create infographics.
 You just “drag-and-drop” a variety of themes, type in your data, and you’ve got a great infographic.
 Here’s a video from the site explaining how it works: